INTO-CPS-Association/example_digital-twin_incubator/notes/system_engineering_documentation/SRS.md

 ### Non-functional Requirements

-NFR1 : The controller should be the only component to supply data to the message oriented middleware and also recieve all data from the message oriented middleware
+NFR1 : The controller should be the only component to supply data to the message oriented middleware and also receive all data from the message oriented middleware

 ## Stakeholders